Welsh cuisine: Whisky

-There is a history of producing Welsh whisky that is in a similar manner to the Celtic tradition such as Irish whiskey or Scottish whisky.
+There is a history of producing Welsh whisky that is in a similar manner to the Celtic tradition such as Irish whiskey or Scotch whisky.
 Always a niche industry, by the late 19th century, the main whisky production in Wales was at Frongoch near Bala, Gwynedd.
-The distillery was bought by Scottish whisky companies and closed in 1910 when they were attempting to establish brands in England.
+The distillery was bought by Scotch whisky companies and closed in 1910 when they were attempting to establish brands in England.
 In 1998 the Welsh Whisky Company, now known as Penderyn, was formed and whisky production began at Penderyn, Rhondda Cynon Taf in 2000.
 Penderyn single malt whisky was the first whisky commercially produced in Wales for a century and went on sale in 2004.
-The company also produces Merlyn Cream Liqueur, Five Vodka and Brecon Gin.
+The company also produces Merlyn Cream Liqueur, Five Vodka, and Brecon Gin.